paspring/paspring.github.io/_posts/2025-01-17-creating-sharepoint-lists-programmatically-with-python.md

 ## **Why Automate SharePoint List Management?**

-Managing SharePoint lists manually can be time-consuming, especially when dealing with **multiple lists or frequent updates**.
+Manually managing SharePoint lists can be time-consuming, especially when dealing with **multiple lists or frequent updates**.
 By automating the process, you can:

 ✅ **Save time** with reusable scripts.
 ✅ **Ensure consistency** across different lists.